achannarasappa/distillery/README.md

 * arguments
     * `html` (*string*, *required*) - Utility function to parse any HTML and attempt to extract the data detailed in the models section of the still.
 * returns
-    * The result of any models that were able to be parse from the HTML.
+    * The result of any models that were able to be parsed from the HTML.

 ####`distillery.expect.http_code(code)`
 The [HTTP code](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) to expect the response to contain.